beancount/docs/docs/08_precision_tolerances.md

     option "account_rounding" "Equity:RoundingError"

-This tells Beancount to insert postings to compensate for the rounding error to an “Equity:RoundingError” account.
+This tells Beancount to insert postings to compensate for the rounding error to an “`Equity:RoundingError`” account.
 For example, with the feature enabled, the following transaction:

     2013-02-23 * "Buying something"
       Assets:Invest     1.245 RGAGX {43.23 USD}